 Couponing has become a craze recently and that’s not a bad thing, but like anything you can do it wrong and waste a lot of time and energy doing so.
 Actually do the math when couponing and make sure the savings are worth it.

-A lot of people who coupon end up buying stuff they don’t need because they are “saving”.
-You are not saving if you buy something that you don’t really need, want or will ever use.
+A lot of people who coupons end up buying stuff they don’t need because they are “saving”.
+You are not saving if you buy something that you don’t really need, want, or will ever use.
 Coupons can be a trap that people fall into, so remember that when you coupon the goal should be saving money on what you were already going to buy.
 Anything else is money down the drain.

-With any advice I suggest that you chew the meat and spit out the bones.
+With any advice, I suggest that you chew the meat and spit out the bones.
 What I mean by that is that you should take in the good advice and ignore the bad.
 If you’re not sure then do some more research on your own and find out what you think would work best for you and your financial situation.